libesmtp/libESMTP/docs/retrospective.md

 I put considerable effort into compiling strictly ISO-C / Posix / SUS compliant code, with maximum pedantic compiler errors enabled, and a zero tolerance approach to any compiler warnings.
-It was painful adjusting to this at first but it paid off and I would reccommend anyone to do the same and see it through.
+It was painful adjusting to this at first but it paid off and I would recommend anyone to do the same and see it through.

 ## Release